thiagoesteves/deployex/README.md

    - Last deployment status
    - Number of crash restarts
    - Number of forced restarts
- * And much more to come ...
+ * And much more ...

 > [!NOTE]
 > All examples and deployments in this project use NGINX as a reverse proxy and load balancer.
 However, DeployEx does not depend on NGINX; it is used here purely for convenience.